Exploring Post Secondary Options

 Visit Think College an online resource for post-secondary education.

-Learn more about the Inclusive Concurrent Enrollment in Massachusetts a college-school partnership to support eligible public high school students with intellectual disabilities, ages 18-22, to increase their academic and career success by being included in a college or university community of learners.
+Learn more about the Inclusive Concurrent Enrollment Initiative in Massachusetts, a college-school partnership to support eligible high school students with intellectual disabilities, ages 18-22, to increase their academic and career success by being included in a college or university community of learners.
+For additional information check out these videos: LINK Center interview with Glenn Gabbard; parent/family information; student information; information for colleges/universities.